 Acure Brightening Vitamin C & Ferulic Acid Serum is a brightening serum formulated with a vitamin C derivative, ferulic acid, and pineapple, papaya, and green tea extracts.

 It may also offer some of the same benefits as ascorbic acid.
 This includes the ability to stimulate collagen production, fade hyperpigmentation and provide antioxidant benefits.

 Ferulic acid is an antioxidant that helps to protect against skin damage from UV rays.
 (It also increases the stability and photoprotective benefits of pure vitamin C, even though pure vitamin C is not included in this formula.)

 Ananas sativus (pineapple) fruit extract and Carica papaya fruit extract contain the enzymes bromelain and papain to provide a gentle exfoliation of the skin by removing dead skin cells.

-Green tea is loaded with antioxidants that protect the skin against damaging free radicals from UV radiation.
-It also combats wrinkles and fine lines and has anti-inflammatory and anti-bacterial benefits.
+Green tea is loaded with antioxidants that protect the skin against damaging free radicals due to UV radiation and other environmental factors.

 It is the perfect serum for day wear since it is filled with antioxidants that will provide protection from UV rays.
 It works well with makeup, too.

 This is one of my favorite products from Acure and is quickly becoming one of my favorite drugstore vitamin C derivative serums.
 This serum is formulated for all skin types.